SneWs/tail-tray/README.md

 - [X] Proper multi account handling
 - [X] Tail drive support - Working with davfs2 support + additional help setting up davfs2 and mounting etc
 - [X] Send files to any device on your Tailnet directly from the tray menu
+- [X] Get notified and receive files from any device on your Tailnet to a pre-defined location on disk

 ### License
 GNU General Public License v3.0 - see [LICENSE](LICENSE) for more details